eapowertools/qs-admin-playbook/docs/system_planning/review_update_capacity_plan.md

 **Actions**

-1. Going to begin offloading intra-day reloads to an isolated scheduler.
+1. Begin offloading intra-day reloads to an isolated scheduler.

 ### Application
 {:.no_toc}